 Although menopause is most clearly defined in women because of the changes in their menstrual periods, you should recognize that just as a man who is going through midlife, you are also undergoing changes in sexual drive and functioning.
 You may need to be patient as the two of you learn these lessons together.
 Because it coincides with so many other mid-life pressures (including raising teenage children, experiencing an "empty nest," or caring for aging parents), menopause can be a difficult passage in any marriage.
 Some couples don't make it over this hump, but you can improve your chances by cultivating an awareness of and a sensitivity to your husband's needs and perceptions.
 A man tends to assess his worth in terms of sexual prowess, and as a result it's easy for him to feel personally rejected when his wife seems less interested in sex.
 This in turn can leave him vulnerable to the lure of affairs, infidelity and pornographic material.
 It won't be easy, but somehow you need to help him understand sex isn't the answer to everything – that there are other ways of building his self-image and realizing his significance as a person.
 You've also got to show him, in every way you can, that you love him and that you're still committed to him despite the temporary emotional and physical disturbances you're going through.

-If you would like to discuss these issues at greater length with a member of our staff, feel free to call Focus on the Family's Counseling Department.
+If you would like to discuss these issues at greater length, call our Counseling department.
 Our counselors would be more than happy to discuss your situation with you over the phone.
 They can also provide referrals to qualified Christian marriage counselors practicing in your local area.
-You can reach one of them at this number.